ibm-cloud-docs/activity-tracker/service_keys.md

     The access token is only valid for 1 hour.
 ACCESS_TOKEN includes the string "Bearer" followed by the IAM token.

-3. Get the name and GUID of the service instance if you do not already have it.
+3. Get the GUID of an {{site.data.keyword.cloud_notm}} IAM service key that is associated with the auditing instance.

     Get the list of resource instances: